Non-Hodgkin Lymphoma: The Basics

 Staging NHL

-- Stage II: cancer is located in two separate lymph node regions on the same side of the diaphragm.
+- Stage II: Cancer is in two separate lymph node regions on the same side of the diaphragm or in a group of lymph node(s) and in one area of a nearby organ.

-- Stage IV: cancer has spread to multiple spots of an organ outside the lymph system OR cancer has spread to only one organ outside the lymph system, but lymph nodes far from that organ are involved OR bone marrow is involved.
+- Stage IV: Cancer has spread to multiple spots of an organ outside the lymph system OR cancer has spread to only one organ outside the lymph system, but lymph nodes far from that organ are involved OR bone marrow is involved.

 Treatment